What is puppy socialization?

 Should I wait until my puppy is fully vaccinated before enrolling in a socialization class?

-Most puppies are well outside the socialization window by the time they are fully vaccinated.
+Most puppies are outside of the socialization window by the time they are fully vaccinated.
 According to the American Veterinary Society of Animal Behavior (AVSAB), behavioral issues, not infectious diseases, are the number one cause of death for dogs under three years of age.
 For this reason, the AVSAB believes that it should be the standard of care for puppies to receive such socialization before they are fully vaccinated.

 However, the AVSAB does not suggest that puppies should join classes with zero protection.
 In general, they suggest that puppies should receive a minimum of one set of vaccines at least 7 days prior to the first class and a first deworming.
 We require at least two sets.
 Pups should be kept up-to-date on vaccines throughout the class.